chgloor/pedsim/libpedsim/README.md

 This example shows the very basic usage of the library.
 No fancy graphics, of course, only text output to the console.
 This is example01.cpp in the examples folder.

+<dl class="warning"><dt><b>Please note:</b></dt><dd> Additional steps
-Additional code around it might be required in order to compile it.
-If you are using Windows and, for example, <i>MS Visual C++ 2010 Express</i>, you can create a new console application using the wizard.
-Create a file called
-<tt>example.cpp</tt> and copy-paste the code into it.
-In the project's
+around the example code might be required in order to compile it.
+If you are using _Windows_ and, for example, _MS Visual C++ 2010 Express_, you can create a new console application using the wizard.
+Create a file called `example01.cpp` and copy-paste the code into it.
+In the project's _Properties_, under _Linker/Input_, add `libpedsim.lib` in front of the _Additional Dependencies_ list.
+Click run.  </dd></dl>
-<i>Properties</i>, under <i>Linker</i>/<i>Input</i>, add
-<tt>libpedsim.lib</tt> in front of the Additional Dependencies
-list.
-Click run.

 On a typical linux system, if you are in the _libpedsim_ folder, use this to compile, link and run:

 ~~~~ .sh